COMPASS PREP COURSE ONLINE SYLLABUS

 ACC Success Workshops

-The Reading, English, and Math computerized sections of the T-COM and Compass are identical.
-However, those taking the T-COM, or THEA alternative, must also write a persuasive essay.
+The Reading, English, and Math computerized sections of the Compass and Compass are identical.
+However, those taking the Compass, or THEA alternative, must also write a persuasive essay.
 After completing the test, an advisor or counselor will review the test results with you and recommend suitable courses.

 Web-Based THEA Sample Test

 Testing is by appointment only and can be done during the week, as well as on weekends.
 Stop by or call any Assessment Office to make a reservation.
 If special assistance is needed, contact the Office for Students with Disabilities (OSD).
-Remember, students are allowed to take either the T-COM (as an alternative to THEA) or Compass (for placement) once only.
-Applicants who have never taken the THEA test or any other THEA Alternative Test may take T-COM.
-After visiting with an ACC advisor or counselor, you can purchase a ticket for $29 from the Campus Bursar or Campus Administration Office and then make an appointment for the T-Compass (maximum testing time = 5 hours).
+Remember, students are allowed to take either the Compass (as an alternative to THEA) or Compass (for placement) once only.
+Applicants who have never taken the THEA test or any other THEA Alternative Test may take Compass.
+After visiting with an ACC advisor or counselor, you can purchase a ticket and then make an appointment for the Compass.
 Results are usually available in 2-3 days.

 The computerized version of COMPASS (for placement) is composed of tests in three subject areas: writing, reading, and mathematics.
 Students will read the instructions and questions on the computer monitor and will select answers using the computer keyboard.
 The test instructions are easy to understand, and entering information is very easy.
 A test administrator will always be present to answer questions that may arise.